mndrix/func/README.md

 functions as is.
 This includes length/2, reverse/2, maplist/3,
 append/3, etc.

+## Dicts

+An SWI-Prolog 7 dictionary is considered a function from its keys to its values.
+Applying the function to a non-existent key fails.

+    ?- writeln(words{1:one, 2:two, 3:three} $ 2).
+    two
+    ?- writeln(words{1:one, 2:two, 3:three} $ 4).
+    false.

+This is similar to SWI Prolog's dot notation but doesn't throw an exception for missing keys.
+Dicts as functions can be composed and applied just like other functions.

 ## Arithmetic expressions of one variable

 Any arithmetic expression of a single variable can be applied and